lpcode808/Comparison/README.md

 ## Development
 All styles are contained in index.html for simplicity.
 The main logic is in app.js.
 No build process is required - just edit and refresh the browser.

+Created by <a href="https://acaiberry.substack.com/">Justin Lai</a>, Educational Technologist at the <a href="http://lapietra.edu"> La Pietra - Hawaii School for Girls</a>

+Learn how to do this at <a href="https://www.buildyourownapps.com/">buildyourownapps.com, promo code forthcoming</a>